 In the group of patients with mild and medium osteoarthritis (6 mg/day of boron supplementation), 67% had stopped using anti-inflammatory medication by eight weeks, and all patients were rigidity free.

 Prostate, cervical, breast, and lung cancers proved to be most sensitive to calcium fructoborate treatment.
 A study published in “Anti-Cancer Agents in Medicinal Chemistry” (2010) found that boron-rich diets significantly lower prostate and cervical cancer risk and decreased lung cancer risk in smoking women.

 Despite the numerous health benefits of boron in the human body and extensive studies, no recommended daily doses have been set for boron so far.
 20 mg/d of boron has been accepted as the upper intake level for adults.
 Reported rates for mean boron consumption vary depending on the culinary preferences and the boron concentrations in the soil: 1.7 to 7.0 mg/d in the United States and 0.8 to 1.9 mg/d in the European Union.

-In the previous studies, the beneficial effects of boron on bone, sex steroids, and vitamin D appeared only at intakes of over 3 mg/d.
-The careful analysis of the evidence-based data and the absence of noticeable negative side effects allow suggesting boron supplementation of 3 mg/d for the people consuming a low vegetable and fruit diet or individuals at risk for prostate, breast, and lung cancer, or who has bone issues such as osteopenia, osteoporosis, and osteoarthritis.
+In the previous studies, the beneficial effects of boron on bone, sex steroids, and vitamin D appeared only at intakes of over three mg/d.
+The careful analysis of the evidence-based data and the absence of noticeable negative side effects allow suggesting boron supplementation of 3 mg/d for people consuming a low vegetable and fruit diet or individuals at risk for prostate, breast, and lung cancer, or who have bone issues such as osteopenia, osteoporosis, and osteoarthritis.